taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ## Minka Oosou

 Earther, member of the Automata Clan (South America).
-To apply to the ISE Corps, disguises herself as a member of an Underground Earther.
 Fiercely loyal, loudly opinionated, and stubbornly principled.
 Argumentative and very blunt, incredibly competitive and belligerently anti-authoritarian.
 Has a terrible soft spot for underdogs and can't help getting involved in a fight if she feels that someone is being bullied or abused.
 Cares deeply for Asoka.

 Birthday: February 18, 2100

 Pronouns: She/her/hers

 Phenotype: East Asian/West African.
-Thick dark brown curly hair, shaved into closely cropped mohawk.
+Thick dark brown curly hair, shaved into a mohawk.
 Dark brown, almost black, almond-shaped eyes; round moon-shaped face; small button nose.
 Dark brown skin with mild sun scarring.
 Petite, a bit shorter than average for an Automota Earther.
 Wiry yet physically powerful from a lifetime of capoeira and tree climbing.

 ### Visual checklist for character designs